facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 <!--truncate-->

 Over the past several years of development, our team has publicly shared our vision for the New Architecture.
-If you missed any of these presentations, check them out here:
+If you missed any of these talks, check them out here:

 - [React Native EU 2019 \- The New React Native](https://www.youtube.com/watch?v=52El0EUI6D0)
 - [React Conf 2021 \- React 18 Keynote](https://www.youtube.com/watch?v=FZ0cG47msEk)